mpv-player/mpv/DOCS/man/vo.rst

         8
             Dither to 8 bit output.

-        Note that the depth of the connected video display device can not be detected.
+        Note that the depth of the connected video display device cannot be detected.
 Often, LCD panels will do dithering on their own, which conflicts with ``opengl``'s dithering and leads to ugly output.